Real or fake: Which Christmas tree to buy?

 "That's what we do at home," says Neuberg.
 "We have a lovely plant in our living room and we decorate that for Christmas.
 It's something that is familiar to us and adds a real sparkle to the festive season."

-Whatever tree -- artificial, real or otherwise -- you end up putting pride of place in your house this month, ACTA-sponsored research suggests that your carbon footprint should be Scrooge-like.
+Whatever tree -- artificial, real or otherwise -- you showcase in your house this month, ACTA-sponsored research suggests that your carbon footprint should be Scrooge-like.

 "The bottom line is that neither tree has a significant impact on the environment," Warner says.
 "If you want to lessen your impact on the environment, don't drive."